Criminalization of Women

 - Hold community forums with provincial violence against women (VAW) agencies and justice players to present preliminary findings and hear the experiences and feedback of community partners.

-- Review the last three years of client files from the Clinic, Aboriginal Legal Services, and South Asian Legal Clinic of Ontario to determined trends in intra-legal charging practices including factors of criminalization such as age, race, socioeconomic status, immigration status, and sexual orientation.
+- Review the last three years of client files from the Clinic, Aboriginal Legal Services, and South Asian Legal Clinic of Ontario to determine trends in intra-legal charging practices, including factors of criminalization such as age, race, socioeconomic status, immigration status, and sexual orientation.

-- Design and create a functional intake assessment, safety plan as well as collaborative protocols for effective service provision for women who are criminalized.
+- Design and create a functional intake assessment, safety plan as well as collaborative protocols for adequate service provision for women who are criminalized.

 - Distribute a summary research paper to stakeholders, media outlets, and national partners.